All Episodes

 Fake news.

-All right, so there's another interesting story.
+So there's another interesting story.

-He has a headline out Russian dossier investigators suspect.
+He has a headline out: Russian dossier investigators suspect.

-Reporters were paid to spread collusion claims.
+Now, get this part: reporters were paid to spread collusion claims.

 Anyway, the role of reporters now is taking on an added importance in federal court battles over the infamous dossier that leveled unverified charges of collusion against Donald Trump and his campaign.

-In other words, fusion GPS got paid by Hillary and the Democrats, as I was explaining in the last hour half hour, is fighting a House Committee chairman's bid to find out if the opposition research firm actually paid so-called journalists.
+And U.S. District Court for the District of Columbia, Fusion GPS, the dossier's financier, in other words, Fusion GPS got paid by Hillary and the Democrats, as I was explaining in the last half hour, is fighting a House committee chairman's bid to find out if the opposition research firm actually paid so-called journalists.

 Well, I'd like an answer to that question, too.